kxh001/kxh001.github.io/_pages/about.md

 I'm a fifth-year CS Ph.D. student advised by AMAZING Professor [Greg Ver Steeg](https://profiles.ucr.edu/app/home/profile/gregoryv) at the University of California, Riverside.
 My research interest focuses on Generative AI and Explainable ML.

+I love sketching 🎨🖌️.
+You can find some pieces of my work in [My Sketch]() if you are interested in.